 “The answers aren’t really out there, but within.
 The questions are simple, but the answers rarely are.”

-- What activities genuinely make me feel energized and alive?
+- What activities genuinely energize me?

 - What past accomplishment made me feel truly proud?